vanshverma7/Housing-Data-Cleaning-Project/README.md

    Ensure all property addresses are complete by cross-referencing records within the dataset.

 3. **Split Address Fields**
    Break down property and owner addresses into separate columns for Address, City, and State for better data organization.
+Using `Substring` & `Charindex` & `Parsename`

 4. **Update Field Values**
    Convert binary indicators (e.g., 'Y'/'N') into more readable formats (e.g., 'Yes'/'No') to improve clarity.
+Using `Case Expressions` & `Update` command.

 5. **Eliminate Duplicates**
    Identify and remove duplicate rows to ensure data integrity and accuracy.
+Using `CTE` & `Window Functions`

 6. **Drop Unnecessary Columns**
    Clean up the dataset by removing columns that are no longer needed for analysis.